 #3 – Spiritual Art for Daily Life

-Even if you don’t decide to paint a full-blown canvas painting of the Buddha, here are some more suggestions that can help you incorporate spiritual art into your surroundings.
+Even if you don’t decide to paint a full-blown canvas painting of the Buddha, here are some more suggestions for incorporating spiritual art into your surroundings.

 This can be as simple as drawing a lotus, butterfly or writing a quote on a rectangle paper.
 Here are some bookmarks I’ve created for myself!